Show All Answers

 Your borrowing privileges will be suspended if you owe more than $100.00 and restored when your balance is brought below $100.00.

-You can request that we purchase the item by logging into your account and filling out an online Suggestion for Purchase or calling our reference desk at (408)354-6896.
+You can request that we purchase the item by logging into your account and filling out an online Suggestion for Purchase or calling at (408) 354-6890 Monday-Friday 10AM-6PM.